Use dry ice to keep things frozen; use frozen jell packs to keep things refrigerated and dry; and use regular ice to keep things refrigerated but wet.

 Plan on using 10 to 20 pounds of dry ice for every 24-hour period depending upon the ice chest size.
-Dry ice will keep everything frozen in this ice chest, including extra ice, so keep non-frozen goods refrigerated with regular ice in a separate ice chest.
-Dry ice normally comes in 10-inch squares, 2 inches thick, weighing about 10 pounds each square.
+Dry ice will keep everything frozen in this ice chest, including extra ice, so consider keeping non-frozen goods refrigerated with regular ice in a separate ice chest.
+Dry ice sometimes comes in 10-inch squares, 2 inches thick, weighing about 10 pounds each square.
 Plan to put one square per 15 inches of ice chest length.
 This will work out to 2 squares (20 pounds) for an average 40-quart cooler.
+If you can only get pellets, separate them into 10-pound paper bags to spread them around and keep them from falling to the bottom.
+If you use plastic bags, make sure they are not sealed tight, or they will burst.
 For larger containers and longer camping or traveling times, multiply dry ice quantities by these rates.
-Dry Ice, at -109.0°F or -78.5°C, will freeze and keep frozen everything in its container until it is completely sublimated.
+Dry Ice, at -109°F or -78°C, will freeze and keep frozen everything in its container until it is completely sublimated.
 These frozen items will take some extra time to thaw because they have been so cold.

 HOW TO PACK DRY ICE